vasup86/Stock-Prediction-Website/README.md

 - Clone the repository
 - The master branch is the most stable branch at any given time, ensure you're working from it.
-- Run `npm insstall` to install all dependencies
+- Run `npm install` to install all dependencies
 - Run `npm run dev` to start local server.

 ## Technologies Used